Kasekopf/loop-casual/README.md

   ignoretasks TEXT - A comma-separated list of task names that should not be done.
 Can be used as a workaround for script bugs where a task is crashing. completedtasks TEXT - A comma-separated list of task names the should be treated as completed.
-Can be used as a workaround for script bugs. list - Show the status of all tasks and exit. [setting: loopgyou_list]
+Can be used as a workaround for script bugs. list - Show the status of all tasks and exit. [setting: loopgyou_list] settings - Show the parsed value for all arguments and exit. [setting: loopgyou_settings]
 ```

 ### Will this script work for me?